saikomalgkvs/-CrackYourInternship/README.md

-All the problems are solved in java
+All the problems are solved in Java